A Missing Tooth Can Be Replaced in Several Ways

 Zirconia Dental Bridges

-Drs.
-Kevin and Hillary Peck have had excellent success using Zirconia for dental bridges.
+Dr. Hillary Peck has had excellent success using Zirconia for dental bridges.
 This is the latest development in the dental industry for porcelain crowns or bridges.
 Zirconia is metal free and closely matches the characteristics of your own enamel.
 This new material has been proven to approach the strength of metal and to look just as natural as your own teeth.
 Patients have less sensitivity, and it is tissue friendly.
 If you have any metal sensitivities or allergies, this can solve that problem.